 Rod Adams is an independent atomic energy expert who has chronicled the nuclear industry over the last 25 years.
 He has a B.S. in English from United States Naval Academy (USNA), a M.S. in Systems Technology from U.S. Naval Postgraduate School, and a Naval War College diploma in Defense and Strategic Studies.
 His sea-going submarine service included 11 deployments, five as a junior officer on USS Stonewall Jackson in various engineering and communications division assignments, and six as the Engineer Officer (Engineering Department Head) on USS Von Steuben.
 During a shore duty assignment at the USNA, he pursued an independent studies program focused on alternative energy technology.
 He focused on refinements to nuclear heated, closed cycle gas turbine engines and received a patent for a related control system.
 He resigned his active duty commission to start Adams Atomic Engines.
 AAE was founded on the idea that much smaller nuclear plants using simplified system designs could be competitive power source for commercial ships, islands and populated or resource-rich areas not served by conventional power grids.

 In the post-911 era, Rod was recalled to active duty as a Systems Engineering instructor at the USNA.
 He closed Adams Atomic Engines—which was ahead of its time—and served as a program manager for a headquarters information portal and as a requirements officer for numerous programs including submarine and surface ship technical training and shore-based and nuclear shipyard maintenance facilities.
 Ultimately, Rod retired from the US Navy as a Commander.
 Mr. Adams is a recognized thought leader in the small nuclear power system sector.
 He has published articles in Forbes, ANS Nuclear Cafe, and Fuel Cycle Week.
-He publishes Atomic Insights, one of the first “blogs” focused on nuclear energy.
-It continues to be a venue where Rod makes atomic energy information accessible to the public.
+He started publishing insightful information about nuclear power back in 1995, which over the years became the online newsletter, Atomic Insights, now one of the most respected blogs focused on nuclear energy.
+In 2006, Rod again broke new ground by adding live interviews, making The Atomic Show the only place to learn about key trends from industry experts—podcasting before that was a thing.
+Both venues continue to be the place where Rod makes atomic energy information accessible to the public.

 Rick DeGolia, Managing Member